 The Royal Botanical Gardens at Kew is a must-see destination.
-You'll feel closer to nature and be able to uncover the science behind the plants and glasshouses with a variety of must-visits within Kew.
-These range from viewing dramatic valley rock gardens carved through the landscape with wild-collected plants from six mountainous regions in the world, to venturing into high-altitude territory and experiencing the cool, dry and windy conditions that allow alpine plants to flourish in Davies Alpine House.
+Feel closer to nature and uncover the science behind the plants and glasshouses with a variety of must-visits within Kew.
+From viewing dramatic valley rock gardens carved through the landscape with wild-collected plants from six mountainous regions in the world, to venturing into high-altitude territory and experiencing the cool, dry and windy conditions that allow alpine plants to flourish in Davies Alpine House.

-Spend many blissful hours relaxing in the atmosphere that is bursting with splendour for the whole family.
-Below we've highlighted the top ten of the best features you can embrace on your trip to this breathtaking piece of horticultural-heaven!
+Spend many blissful hours relaxing in the atmosphere bursting with splendour.
+We've highlighted the top ten must-see features to visit on your trip to this breathtaking piece of horticultural-heaven!

 - Arboretum - Explore the vast collection of 14,000 trees in this unique living landscape, shaped by the seasons, celebrating the beauty of forests around the world.
-The 14,000 trees represent more than 2,000 species and include rare and ancient varieties, and many as old as the Gardens themselves that cannot be found elsewhere in Britain.
+The 14,000 trees represent more than 2,000 species and include rare and ancient varieties, and many as old as the gardens themselves can't be found elsewhere in Britain.

-- Carnivorous Plants - Feed your fascination with plants with a trip to meet many feisty carnivorous plants dotted around the Gardens.
-There's a dedicated zone in the Princess of Wales Conservatory, and purple pitchers also thrive in the Rock Garden and the Alpine House.
+- Carnivorous Plants - Feed your fascination with plants with a trip to see many feisty carnivorous plants dotted around the gardens.
+There's a dedicated zone in the Princess of Wales Conservatory, and purple pitchers thrive in the Rock Garden and the Alpine House.

 - Great Pagoda - Marvel at spectacular views across London in Kew's Pagoda, completed in 1762 as a gift for Princess Augusta (the founder of the Gardens).
 This incredible Chinese building offered one of the earliest and finest bird's eye views of London.

-- Japanese Landscape - Relax in the tranquil Japanese gardens and take a mindful moment within this delicately manicured landscape designed to compliment the Chokushi-Mon, the Japanese Gateway.
+- Japanese Landscape - Relax in the tranquil Japanese gardens and take a mindful moment within this delicately manicured landscape designed to complement the Chokushi-Mon, the Japanese Gateway.

-- Library, Art and Archives - Ideal for a researcher, a garden lover or an avid reader keen to discover nearly 2,000 years of plant knowledge in one of the world's most extensive botanical libraries.
+- Library, Art and Archives - Ideal for a researcher, a garden lover or an avid reader, discover nearly 2,000 years of plant knowledge in one of the world's most extensive botanical libraries.
 This treasure trove of plant stories houses information on the naming, classification and uses of plants, plant ecology, conservation, and the wild plants of the world.

 - Mediterranean Garden and King William's Temple - Witness the incredible diversity within the typical Mediterranean natural habitat and transport yourself to the sun-kissed landscape of Southern Europe straight from the UK.